Header-banner-animaltesting.jpg

 Madhura: Based on the current developments in science, is it legally and ethically possible to not test foods or their ingredients on animals?

 Alie: At the moment, there's definitely sufficient room to reduce the number of animals used for tests, but I wouldn't say it's possible to completely get rid of animal testing yet.
 I think there are many positive developments taking place in the field.
-Some methods we might have at our disposal in the future are likely to even be better than animal models.
+Some methods we might have at our disposal in the future are likely to be even better than animal models.

 Madhura: Could you walk us through some of the alternative ways that can be used instead of animal testing?

 Alie: Yeah, sure.
-There is in vitro testing where you focus on the effect on only one type of cell that you're going to measure in the lab.
+There is in vitro testing, where you focus on the effect on only one type of cell that you're going to measure in the lab.
 But in vitro testing is quite limited because it's very difficult to integrate multiple cell types into one test.

-Another interesting method is the adverse outcome pathways method, or the AOPs method.
+Another interesting method is the adverse outcome pathways method or the AOPs method.
 In this method, you look at the chemical structure of a compound and identify similar compounds that are already being used in food production.
 Then, you assume that because the two compounds are structurally so similar, they will produce the same consequences biologically.

-Then, there is also something known as the weight of evidence approach where scientists evaluate what they currently know about a substance and what they don’t.
+Then, there is also something known as the weight of evidence approach, where scientists evaluate what they currently know about a substance and what they don’t.
 It is a system where we partially acknowledge that we cannot know everything.

 Besides these methods, there are some very awesome ways of testing that are being developed as we speak.
-One such method is the ‘organs on a chip’ method where you integrate different types of cells on one chip and then do the in vitro work.
+One such method is the ‘organs on a chip’ method, where you integrate different types of cells on one chip and then do the in vitro work.
 It sounds really weird, but it's actually just a lab-made liver or a lab-made lung that is used for carrying out tests!
-We can even have organs on chips that are connected to each other so they kind of resemble an animal, or even better, a human!
+We can even have organs on chips that are connected to each other so they kind of resemble an animal, or, even better, a human!

 Alie: While everyone wants to get rid of animal testing, it's also the thing we know the best and are comfortable with.
-So, the general outlook is ‘why change something that works?’
+So, the general outlook is, ‘Why change something that works?’

 Even though testing food on animals is very expensive, there are a few reasons why companies continue to use them: for one, companies aren't given many options if they are to continue developing new ingredients or products; and second, they may be faced with long term risks related to consumer safety, market approval, and reputation.

 Madhura: I can imagine!
 I have one last question.
-For some of our readers, this might be the first time that they realize that foods are tested on animals and feel concerned about the situation.
+For some of our readers, this might be the first time they realize that foods are tested on animals and feel concerned about the situation.
 Would you like to say something about this?

 Alie: I would say, first of all, don't worry too much because a lot of the compounds that are in your food probably haven’t been tested on animals.
 And those that have been tested have been tested for your own safety.
-There are grants from governments and private organisations that are supporting the development of non-animal methods.
+There are grants from governments and private organisations supporting the development of non-animal methods.
 Such projects deserve support and attention.
-If you're opposed to animal testing, I would definitely urge you to make sure that you try to support organizations that are actively trying to move away from animal tests in a safe and scientifically sound way.
+If you're opposed to animal testing, I would definitely urge you to make sure that you try to support organizations that are actively trying to move away from animal testing in a safe and scientifically sound way.

 Related articles